Sirvimee/kta21e_weather_requests/README.md

 # kta21e_weather_requests
-Little code to weather requests from Yr.no API
+Little code for weather requests from Yr.no API